koitu/oss-taapp/README.md

 4.  **Set Up Discord Credentials (optional - for Discord integration):**
     -   Create a Discord application at https://discord.com/developers/applications and register a new application for your bot or OAuth client.
-    -   Under the application settings, create a bot (if your service uses a bot) and/or configure OAuth2 Redirect URIs for any web-based flows.
+    -   Under the application settings, create a bot and/or configure OAuth2 Redirect URIs for any web-based flows.
-    -   Record the following values from the Discord developer dashboard and provide them to the application as environment variables or via your secrets manager:
+    -   Record the following values from the Discord developer dashboard and provide them to the application as environment variables:
         - `DISCORD_CLIENT_ID` — the application's client ID
         - `DISCORD_CLIENT_SECRET` — the application's client secret
         - `DISCORD_REDIRECT_URI` — the OAuth redirect URI used for OAuth flows
         - `DISCORD_PUBLIC_KEY` — public key used to verify interactions (if using interactions/webhooks)
-        - `DISCORD_BOT_TOKEN` — bot token (if using a bot account)
+        - `DISCORD_BOT_TOKEN` — bot token
     -   Example (PowerShell):
         ```powershell
         $env:DISCORD_CLIENT_ID = "your_discord_client_id"